henry-richard7/JioTV-Proxy/README.md

 JioTV proxy developed using Python and FastAPI framework.

+# New Changes

+- For Sony Liv channels I have added direct stream links instead of JIO-TV stream.
+[Found It From Here.](https://github.com/dhruv-2015/JIOTVServer/blob/main/utils/genPlaylist.mjs)

 # How to use (From Binary)

 - Download the latest for your platform from [Releases](https://github.com/henry-richard7/JioTV-Proxy/releases)